Middi/projects-page/README.md

-# Twitch App
+# Projects Page

-Twitch App made for freeCodeCamp.

-Create a twitch app to show channels online and offline from curated list.
+A small modal based site used to show off small projects I have created.

 #### Created by Richard Middleton March 2017